StephaneTrebel/the-good-docs-templates/CONTRIBUTING.md

   <tr>
     <td>High</td>
     <td><ul>
-          <li>Any template or method for which there is high demand from our users, meaning it has been requested from us by 5-9 users.</li>
+          <li>Any template or tactic for which there is high demand from our users, meaning it has been requested from us by 5-9 users.</li>
           <li>Any template project that has been earmarked for a specific release by the project steering committee or template leads for whatever reason.</li>
-          <li>Any work to get a high-demand template or method into compliance with our quality standards and/or deliverables.</li>
+          <li>Any work to get a high-demand template or tactic into compliance with our quality standards and/or deliverables.</li>
         </ul>
     </td>
   </tr>
   <tr>
     <td>Medium</td>
     <td><ul>
-          <li>Any new template or method for which there is moderate demand from users, meaning it has been requested by 2-4 users.</li>
+          <li>Any new template or tactic for which there is moderate demand from users, meaning it has been requested by 2-4 users.</li>
           <li>Any work that has been added to the template roadmap but is not earmarked for a specific release.</li>
-          <li>Any work to get a moderate-demand template or method into compliance with our quality standards and/or deliverables.</li>
+          <li>Any work to get a moderate-demand template or tactic into compliance with our quality standards and/or deliverables.</li>
         </ul>
     </td>
   </tr>
   <tr>
     <td>Low</td>
     <td><ul>
-          <li>Any new template or method for which there is low or no demand from users, meaning it has been requested by 1 user.</li>
+          <li>Any new template or tactic for which there is low or no demand from users, meaning it has been requested by 1 user.</li>
           <li>Specialized template projects for a niche audience or area of expertise.</li>
-          <li>Any work to get a low-demand template or method into compliance with our quality standards and/or deliverables.</li>
+          <li>Any work to get a low-demand template or tactic into compliance with our quality standards and/or deliverables.</li>
         </ul>
     </td>
   </tr>